 To execute an overhead drop shot, you’ll do a similar motion to a clear, but the point of contact of your racket with the shuttlecock will be a little more in front of you, which will allow you to produce a downward angle with your racket.
 At the point of contact, you should put some gentle pressure and follow through by bringing your racket downwards.
 To improve your drop shot execution, make sure to check out the tutorial below.

-Back court drops also come in 2 different speeds – fast and slow.
+Back court drops also come in two different speeds – fast and slow.
 Fast drop shots put pressure on your opponent to react faster while slow drop shots make your opponent move farther.
 Slow drop shots are able to get closer to the net because there is less horizontal speed on the shuttlecock while fast drop shots are usually farther away from the net.

 When to use each type of drop shot once again depends on the situation and the opponent.
 Doubles players tend to use fast drops while singles players use a mixture of both.
 Tall and heavy opponents usually have trouble with slow drops because they have to use more energy to move their body weight and can’t rely on just stretching their arms out to get the shot.
 Short and light players have more trouble against fast drops that are just outside of reach since they’re more nimble but cover less area with their arm span.